GLOBAL MARKETS-Franc, European shares soar after Swiss currency cap lifted

 * Markets rocked as Switzerland abandons three-year-old franc cap

-* Franc soars almost 30 percent as Swiss stocks tumble (Adds close of European bond, stock markets)
+* Franc soars almost 30 percent, Swiss stocks tumble (Adds U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash